Clashes over separatist region of Nagorno-Karabakh continue

 Azerbaijani President Ilham Aliyev has said that Armenian forces must withdraw from Nagorno-Karabakh to end the conflict and that Azerbaijan has the right to reclaim its territory by force after nearly three decades of international mediation yielded no progress.

-In an interview released Saturday, Aliyev said that he wants the fighting to stop and the warring parties to “move to the negotiating table.”
-He said he was “absolutely confident” there was a peaceful way to resolve the conflic, but that “it depends on the will of the Armenian side.”
+In an interview released Saturday, Aliyev reiterated the calls for Armenia to pull out of the “occupied territories.”
+Aliyev said that he wants the fighting to stop and the warring parties to “move to the negotiating table.”
+He said he was “absolutely confident” there was a diplomatic way to resolve the conflict, but that “it depends on the will of the Armenian side.”

-“The Armenian prime minister.. said that there is no diplomatic solution to the conflict,” Aliyev alleged.
+“The Armenian prime minister.. said that there is no diplomatic solution to the conflict,” Aliyev said.

 Armenian Prime Minister Nikol Pashinian has repeatedly said that Armenia is ready for a peaceful resolution of the dispute and it was Azerbaijan that wouldn’t agree to a compromise, Pashinian’s spokeswoman, Mane Gevogryan, told the Interfax news agency Sunday.